mthms/github-environment-cloner/readme.md

 ### Optional Dependencies (for Secrets Cloning)
 To clone secrets, you'll also need:
 3. **Python 3**: Usually pre-installed on macOS/Linux.
 [Installation Guide](https://www.python.org/downloads/)
+4. **PyNaCl Library**: Can be installed via:
+   - **Recommended**: Run `./setup.sh` to create a virtual environment (isolated, no system pollution)
-4. **PyNaCl Library**: Install with `pip3 install pynacl`
+   - **Alternative**: Install globally with `pip3 install pynacl`

 > **Note**: The script will check all dependencies at startup and provide helpful error messages if anything is missing.
 Variables can be cloned without Python3/PyNaCl, but secrets cloning requires these dependencies.
+The script automatically uses a virtual environment if one exists (created by `setup.sh`), otherwise it uses system Python.

 ---